-Insourcing is the use by one L&G company of another company within the Group for the supply of business facilities or services.
+Insourcing is the use by one L&G Group company of another company within the Group for the supply of business facilities or services.
 The core insourced relationships with Group are as follows:

-- investment management and accounting services are provided by L&G's Asset Management division; - staff services are provided by Legal & General Resources Bermuda Limited; - actuarial reporting calculation services are provided by L&G's Institutional Retirement division, L&G's Shared Service Centre and Legal & General America, Inc.'s finance teams; - treasury services are provided by Legal & General Finance Plc; - the provision of employee services, mortality advice, tax advice, legal advice, risk advice and investment advice are provided as required by the Group as per service agreements set in place with Legal & General Resources Bermuda Limited; - reporting services are provided by L&G's Accounting Shared Services Centre as per the service agreement set in place; and - accounts payable services are provided by L&G's Financial Accounting Operations service as per the service agreement set in place.
+- investment management and accounting services are provided by Legal & General Investment Management America Inc.; - actuarial reporting calculation services are provided by L&G's Institutional Retirement division and L&G Group Shared Service Centre teams;

+- staff services are provided by Legal & General Resources Bermuda Limited; - treasury services are provided by Legal & General Finance Plc; - the provision of employee services, mortality advice, tax advice, legal advice, risk advice and investment advice are provided as required by the Group as per service agreements set in place with Legal & General Resources Bermuda Limited; - reporting services are provided by Accounting Shared Services Centre as per the service agreement set in place; and - accounts payable services are provided by Financial Accounting Operations service as per the service agreement set in place.